|

 surest way to avoid robbery is to take a car taxi when traveling after dark.
 If you

-choose to take a motorcycle taxi, it is best to stay on main roads rather
+choose to take a tuk-tuk, it is best not to go alone, avoid carrying a bag

 money quickly and they will probably leave as quickly as they showed up.